Longhuynh741/NodeExpress-Burgers/README.md

    * Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.

-   * Close out of the MySQL command line tool: `exit`.
+e   * Close out of the MySQL command line tool: `exit`.

 #### Config Setup